UTMIST/utmist.gitlab.io/assets/team.md

 ## **Departments**

+---

-UTMIST is committed to be an accessible school club.
+UTMIST is committed to being an accessible school club.
 Membership is open to any UofT student regardless of faculty or campus affiliation.

 - [Join our Discord server](https://discord.gg/)
 - [Attend one of our events](../../events/list)